ZainRizvi/ZainRizvi.github.io/_posts/2020-05-08-remembering-what-you-read-zettelkasten-vs-para.md

 Those tips were exciting, but I couldn't stick with it.
 I needed something different.

 Next I came across the [Zettelkasten note taking method](https://writingcooperative.com/zettelkasten-how-one-german-scholar-was-so-freakishly-productive-997e4e0ca125).
-It's core idea is to create atomic notes, where each note is about exactly one topic (not more than a few paragraphs tops) and nothing more.
+Its core idea is to create atomic notes, where each note is about exactly one topic (not more than a few paragraphs tops) and nothing more.
 Then you file the away in your system by linking that note to other notes which seem most relevant to it.
 All the notes are written in your own words, so you’re really writing down your own thoughts here.

 ![](/media/2020-05-08-Remember what you read (2).png)